1920 (film series): 1920: Evil Returns (2012)

-1920 London (2016)
+1920 London: Fear Strikes Again (2016)

 After her husband is possessed by an evil spirit, a woman turns to her former lover to perform an exorcism.

 1921 (2018)

 In 1920s England, a pianist enlists the help of a ghost whisperer to cleanse the unclean spirit that is haunting him.

 1920 – Horrors of The Heart (2023)

-The fifth film is announced by the makers.
-The film will be directed by Krishna Bhatt, written by Mahesh Bhatt and produced by Vikram Bhatt.
-The film stars "Balika Vadhu" fame Avika Gor and Randheer Rai.
+The fifth film announced by the makers, it is directed by Krishna Bhatt, written by Mahesh Bhatt and produced by Vikram Bhatt, starring Avika Gor and Randheer Rai.

+1920 – Haunted London (2027)

+The sixth film announced by the makers, it is directed by Vikram Bhatt and Bhushan Patel, written by Vikram Bhatt and Rehsil D'Silva, and produced by Vikram Bhatt, and starring climax death scene of then star cast as and Achint Kaur and Vicky Ahuja and Karan Deol and but this movie has between released on television channels numbers name as Zee Cinema and Set Max. and starrting alive and protected scene of then star cast as Aftab Shivdasani and Sharman Joshi and Rajneesh Duggal and Vishal Karwal and Saurabh Shukla and Anmol Vijay Bhatwal and Tia Bajpai and Meera Chopra and Adah Sharma and Tara Sutaria. and but this movie has between released on television channels numbers name as Zee Cinema and Set Max.